JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    The list of launches will be displayed in the `ContentView` view, which is already included in the project.

-4. Create a `ViewModel` class for the `ContentView`, which will prepare and manage the data.
-Declare it as an extension to the `ContentView`, as they are closely connected, and then add the following code to `ContentView.swift`:
+4. Create an extension to the `ContentView` class with a `ViewModel` class which will prepare and manage the data.
+   Add the following code to the `ContentView.swift` file:

    ```swift
    // ...